It’s the most wonderful time of the year! Well…almost!

 For more ideas on how to get your kitchen in tip-top shape, check out these pantry organization ideas.

-If you plan to have company during the holidays, make sure the area where they will be staying is clean and tidy.
+If you plan to have company during the holidays, ensure the area where they will be staying is clean and tidy.
 This can easily be done ahead of time.

-To add an extra special touch, you could make a cute basket filled with toiletries, hand towles and linens and the wifi password.
+To add an extra special touch, you could throw on some holiday bedding and make a festive basket filled with toiletries, hand towels, linens, and the wifi password.
 This will make your guest feel right at home during the holidays.

 Create a Holiday Bucket List

 Now that I have a family of my own, I love passing down and starting new holiday traditions with my kids.
-Make it a family event to sit down ahead of time and brainstorm a list of things you want to do during the holidays.
-Or you can download and print this holiday bucket list if you need some ideas.
+Make it a family event to sit down before the holidays and brainstorm a list of things you want to do.

 If you have younger kids, plan out some fun Christmas-themed activities.
 Buy all the materials you might need ahead of time.
 If you need some ideas you are in luck!
-I have a really fun post coming next week with everything you will need to make Christmas magical for your littles…stay tuned!
+My Countdown to Christmas packet is filled with 24 fun activities your entire family will love.

 You can also come up with ideas for your Elf on the Shelf, make a list of movies you want to watch, and books you want to read, or prep a fun Christmas Eve box for your kids!